This function is intended to work in combination with

 Use to override the default connection between

-, may be specified for a single plot. center
+boundary, may be specified for a single plot. center specifies the

 bins.
 Note that if either is above or below the range of the data, things